kudobuilder/kudo.dev/content/docs/repository.md

     version: 0.1.0
 ```

-The url leads to a location where the tarball package is hosted.
-It could be internal as well as external url (inside that repository or outside).
+The `url` points to a location where a tarball package is hosted.
+These locations can be within the repository, or outside of it.

-## How to add new package
+## Managing packages

-All official packages right now are mirrored from the [github repository](https://github.com/kudobuilder/operators).
-To add new operator, create a PR against that repo.
+As of now, all official packages are mirrored from the [github repository](https://github.com/kudobuilder/operators).
+To add new operators, or to update an existing operator, create a PR against that repository.

-## How to update package

-The process here is the same as for adding new package.
-You need to create PR against the [github repository](https://github.com/kudobuilder/operators).